 - Cultural factors.
 Trauma reactions vary considerably across cultures.
 Children are likely to respond to trauma in ways they have learned from their own families or communities.

 - History of trauma and adversity.
 A child’s previous experiences of trauma can undermine their sense of safety, stability, bonding, and, ultimately, how they respond to other adverse experiences.
-These repeated experiences of trauma, often interpersonal in nature, can lead to complex trauma.
+These repeated experiences of trauma, within the family or outside of the family, can lead to complex trauma.

 - Supportive caregivers and positive experiences.
 Experiencing a range of Positive Childhood Experiences (PCEs) and at least one healthy caregiving relationship lessens the effects of trauma for children.